England Ireland Find Havens

 What is the initial fix?

-The following Beaulieu River entrance will set up a final approach:
+The following Beaulieu River Entrance Initial Fix will set up a final approach:

 50° 46.585' N, 001° 21.390' W

-This is set on the 324° T transit adjacent to the Yellow Buoy Fl.Y 4s (Mar - Oct) that sets up the ideal approach to the Beaulieu Dolphin and thence to the entrance.
+This is set on the 324° T transit adjacent to the Yellow Buoy Fl.Y 4s (Mar - Oct), which establishes the ideal approach to the Beaulieu Dolphin and, subsequently, to the entrance.

 What are the key points of the approach?